Zachary-wzp/Zachary-wzp.github.io/_pages/about.md

 Recent news
 ======
+- $\color{#2ab7ca}{Paper:}$ New paper entitled "Effects of joint tolerances on thermal bridging in precast concrete shear walls: Field tests and numerical simulations" was published in *Journal of Building Engineering*.
+(Jun, 2024)
 - $\color{#fe4a49}{Award:}$ I has won the **Second Prize (Top 4%)** in the [The 20th China Post-graduate Mathematical Contest in Modeling](https://cpipc.acge.org.cn//cw/detail/4/2c9080178aee323d018bccd11b4e428a) organized by The Chinese Society of Academic Degrees and Graduate Education.
 (Nov, 2023)
 - $\color{#2ab7ca}{Paper:}$ New paper entitled "Predicting and extracting thermal behavior rules of hydronic thermal barrier with interpretable ensemble learning in the heating season" was published in *Energy and buildings*.
 (Oct, 2023)
 - $\color{#fe4a49}{Award:}$ I was granted the **First-Class** Academic Scholarship and selected as the **Merit Student**.
 (Sep, 2023)